-The majority of the rich who got really wealthy took calculated risks.
-They also had the foresight to see things that a lot of us would not be able to see.
+The majority of the rich who got very wealthy took calculated risks.
+They also had the foresight to see things that many of us would not be able to see.

-Rich people surround themselves with people more competent then them in areas they are not good at.
+Wealthy people surround themselves with people more competent than them in areas they are not good at.

-Most of the time, the wealthy was also able to execute their plans very well.
-You will also find them having the ability listen to others when it is time to listen.
-But be steadfast when they needed to.
+Most of the time, the wealthy were also able to execute their plans very well.
+You will also find them able to listen to others when it is time to listen.
+But be steadfast when they need to.

 And maybe that is why I am not rich (by today’s much higher standards).
 I worked in a firm where we steward our client’s wealth carefully, so I know where I stand in the spectrum of people who are rich and poor.

 But I do think that I have enough wealth for myself though.
 Enough for me to have a conversation with you on this topic.